ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lectures/week2/depth.md

 ---

-# Depth for week 2
+# Depth for week 2 (Curt)

+In this depth section, we will look deeper into
+* Recursion
+* Mutable and immutable objects in the context of image manipulation